particle-iot/docs/src/content/reference/ios.md

 ### OAuth client configuration

-If you're creating an app you're required to provide the `ParticleCloud` class with OAuth clientId and secret.
+If you are creating an app, you are required to provide the `ParticleCloud` class with OAuth clientId and secret.
 Those are used to identify users coming from your specific app to the Particle Device Cloud.
-Please follow the procedure decribed [in our guide](/guide/how-to-build-a-product/authentication/#creating-an-oauth-client) to create those strings, then in your `AppDelegate` class you can supply those credentials by setting the following properties in `ParticleCloud` singleton:
+Please follow the procedure described [in our guide](/guide/how-to-build-a-product/authentication/#creating-an-oauth-client) to create those strings, then in your `AppDelegate` class you can supply those credentials by setting the following properties in `ParticleCloud` singleton:

 ```objc